samueleaton/knucklebone/README.md

 <img src="logo.png">
 # knucklebone.js

-Lightweight, minimal ajax library
+Lightweight, ajax library with single-line AJAX call for most cases.

 _Knucklebone tries to fill a very specific niche so as to be more useful/minimalistic.
-If you want to asynchronously get data through GET (as GET was intended), or if you want to asynchronously send form data through POST, then knucklebone will be perfect._
+If you want to asynchronously get data through GET, or if you want to asynchronously send form data through POST, then knucklebone will be perfect._
 - - -
 ## Before you can play
 ##### Don't Forget to add knucklebone __*before*__ your scripts: